joelshep/JLisp/README.md

 If we were drawing a cell, it would look like a rectangle on its side, split into two boxes -- one for each field -- with pointers coming from each.
 In text, it is much easier to represent a cell as in dotted-pair notation like this: `(4 .
 NIL)`.
-This is a cell whose CAR is the numeric literal 4, and whose CDR is the special value NIL: think if it as a null pointer or reference.
+This is a cell whose CAR is the numeric literal 4, and whose CDR is the special value NIL: think of NIL as a null pointer or reference.
 Simple LISP expressions are stored in memory as linked lists of cells.
 For example `(+ 1 2)` would be stored as `(+ *)-->(1 *)-->(2 NIL)` (where * represents a pointer to the next cell in the list).
 In dotted-pair notation, this is represented as `(+ .
 (1 .
 (2 .
 NIL)))`.